“What is sterling silver?”

-Sterling silver rings probably wont leave a green mark on your fingers.
-However, contrary to popular belief and although in our experience this is very rare, it is possible for sterling silver to leave a green mark on the skin (and this can even happen with gold jewellery).
+It's highly unlikely that sterling silver ring will leave a green mark on on your fingers.
+However, contrary to popular belief and although in our experience this is very rare, it is possible for sterling silver to leave a green mark on the skin (this can also happen with gold jewellery).
 As explained above, sterling silver contains copper, which turns green when it oxidises.
 It is therefore possible for the copper to react with sweat or other substances on the skin such as lotions or perfumes, leaving a green residue behind.
 Some people are more prone to these green marks than others.

 Sterling silver is widely regarded as a hypoallergenic metal, meaning it is unlikely to cause adverse skin reactions.
 However, please be advised that trace amounts of nickel can be present in sterling silver (and gold) which may be unsuitable for people who are hypersensitive.